-A paper published in India says: The following sensational story of an encounter with a tiger is supplied by Babu Doman Chunder Chowdry, Zemindar of Maldah: "On the morning, 6th Bhaddra, Kishen Lal and myself went with five elephants to the Kaduband jungle, four miles to the north of Rohanpe My howda was on Makhna-Kishen Lal had his on Dantal.
-At 9 A, M. we en-countered a tiger, and bang went two bullets from my rifle, hitting stripes, I suppose, on the loin and the belly, and Kishen Lal hit him on the thigh. probably the bullets did not break the bones and the 'spotted foe' took shelter at some distance in the water of a hollow overhung with long glassy jungle and was, of course, not visible.
+A paper published in India says: The following sensational story of an en-counter with a tiger is supplied by Babu Doman Chunder Chowdry, Zemindar of Maldah: "On the morning, 6th Bhaddra, Kishen Lal and myself went with five elephants to the Kaduband jungle, four miles to the north of Rohanpore.
+My howda was on Makhna-Kishen Lal had his on Dantal.
+At 9 a, M. we encountered a tiger, and bang went two bullets from my rifle, hitting stripes, I suppose, on the loin and the belly, and Kishen Lal hit him on the thigh.
+Most probably the bullets did not break the bones and the 'spotted foe' took shelter at some distance in the water of a hollow overhung with long glassy jungle and was, of course, not visible.
 I at once followed the game with a couple of elephants, one being only a beater.
-Poor Makhna, on which I which I was mounted, unfortunately tell into the hollow, and, quick as lightning, the tiger was on his back, biting him.
-I lost no time in giving stripes two bullets in his body, and yet the fight between the elephant and tiger continued.
-The moment phant and tiger continued.
-The moment was critical.
-The feat of remaining in the howda became extremely difficult.
-With his trunk Makhna dragged stripes down four or five times and the latter made the bulky body of the former shake right and left some fourteen or fifteen times.
-During this struggle the mahut fell on the ground from the elephant's neck but had the dexterity to mount his back again and then to lodge himself on the back of the howda, which shook so fearfully at times it would come swing-ing to the ground.
+Poor Makhna, on which I which I was mounted, unfortunately tell into the holmounted, unfortunately fell into the hollow, and, quick as lightning, the tiger

+was on his back, biting him.
+I lost no

+time in giving stripes two bullets in his

+body, and yet the fight between the elephant and tiger continued.
+The moment

+was critical.
+The feat of remaining in

+the howda became extremely difficult.

+With his trunk Makhna dragged stripes

+down four or five times and the latter down four or five times and the latter made the bulky body of the former shake right and left some fourteen or fifteen times.
+During this struggle the mahut fell on the ground from the elephant's neck but had the dexterity to mount his back again and then to lodge himself on the back of the howda, which shook so fearfully at times it would come swinging to the ground.
 Of course, now, the combat was 'hand-to hand,' and lasted for nearly an hour.
+The four remaining for nearly an hour.
 The four remaining elephants followed me at first, but what with the struggle between their comrade and stripes, and the roaring of the one and the cries of the other, they became uncontrollable, beat a hasty retreat and took their stand more than sixty yards off.
 Dear Kishen Lal tried his best to come up to me, but the Dantal was too much frightened to obey the mahut.
-Chand Tare, poor creature, did afterwards come toward me, but she was only a beater and took her stand some fifteen feet behind.
-Poor Makhna was much the worse for this singular combat and fell prostrate on his right side, and stripes, too, fell on the ground.
-The tiger lay some four or five feet from me.
-Not seeing me, my followers were alarmed.
-They kicked up a row, Kishen Lal crying out 'uncle killed by tiger.'
-To see me was impossible.
-Lying on the ground I thought of God, pressed against the howda, handled the rifle and gave stripes a bullet.
-It told upon his neck and I mounted the howda.
-Maklina, poor creature, had been hurt in his trunk in ten or twelve places.
-The tiger measured thirteen feet from the tip of his nose to the end of the tail.
-This is but a faint outline of what actually took place.
-Many a tiger has fallen by my rifle, but never in my life did I witness of the lowest savages.
-Though the Arabs are shy of foreign eyes at their rites, the tourist may get an invitation to these performances, if he happens to have a friend among the natives.
-Following his guide through a maze of tortuous streets, and up a great many flights of stone steps, he will finally be conducted to a small hall of Moorish architecture, with the characteristic horseshoe arches supported upon marble oillars, and no roof except, perhaps, a ragment of striped awning.
-Around the nside runs a gallery occupied by veiled Moorish ladies, and ornamented with a few flags, which alone relieve the glare of whitewash on all sides of this queer building.
-The floor is laid with octagonal tiles of red and white, and upon red mats, around a small "altar" in the center, sit the musicians and performers, while the spectators find places behind.
-The chosen performers will dance bare-footed upon red-hot plates of iron and on beds of living coals; rods of red-hot iron; will take burning torches between their teeth and hold flaming oil-wicks until the blaze has burned straight into the palms of their hands; will swallow nails and stones; will even snatch up a living scorpion and crunch it between the teeth, with as keen relish as that with which a newsboy eats a shrimp.
-All this is gone through with (for money) to the harsh tumult of half a dozen rude drums and horns, which make a fit accompaniment to these horrid remnants of pagan fire-A much more interesting, though no less noisy, recreation, is the powder-play, a game that may take place on foot or on horseback, for these Moors, as everybody knows, are nearly as much at home in the saddle as afoot.
-The horsemen en-gaged in the game ride at an exceedingly rapid pace, carrying loaded guns which they discharge as they dash about in all kinds of positions-above, below, on either side and straight forward. noble horses seem to enter into the wild rush and noise of the fun as much as their masters, and the celerity with which the various movements are executed is wonderful.
-Not only do the younger men take part in the sport, but old gray-headed men enjoy it with keen interest and equal spirit.
-Another kind of powder-play is performed on foot.
-The band strikes up a fearful din under the name of music, and in the midst of the distracting medley two lines of men, that have formed opposite one another, rush together, and, throwing their bodies into wonderful attitudes, fire their guns, and shout and yell as though in actual The Arabs call this powder-play Lub-el-barode. - Ernest Ingersoll in St.
+Chand Tare, poor creature, did after-wards come toward me, but she was only a beater and took her stand some fifteen feet behind.
+Poor Makhna was much the worse for this singular combat and bolical could not be done by a man in sound mind.
+Scott afterward went to Texas and married again.
+One Davenport, a deputy sheriff, had a writ for the arrest of Isaiah Gabbard, who armed himself, and with a friend sallied out in quest of the sheriff, and shot him and his brother dead.
+The murderers were acquitted.
+Later, a certain Henry Noel, having heard that Gabbard had threatened his life, hunted him down, and finding him unarmed, put two bullets through his heart.
+Noel was not even tried.
+Timoleon Bosley was shot dead while coming out of church, by James Lawson, V. D. V.